aadbfs/towerbirth-osu/README.md

 All art and sound assets were lifted under fair use from the Binding of Isaac series.
 This game is not meant for commercial use or release.

-See here to view a live link with the game up and running (give it some time to load): http://web.engr.oregonstate.edu/~silvaal/towerbirth/OSU-Pavo/pavo%20project/

 * I was the design and overall lead on the game, meaning that I did the following:

 * Incorporated art and sound assets into the game